 We discuss background checks, gun control, and gun violence in America.
 Should federal gun laws change and the Second Amendment repealed or reinterpreted?
 Should guns be banned?
 What type of firearms should be further restricted?
+What about Donald Trump agenda on this issue?
 Join the debate and vote!

 Gun violence in America

 A neverending story, last high profile deadly mass shooting in America took place in Parkland high school on 14 February 2018.
 Seventeen people lost their lives.
 According to The Economist this was the 1,607th mass shooting in the USA since the Sandy Hook attack in 2012.
 On 5 November 2017, 26 people were killed and 20 injured in a church in Sutherland Springs, Texas.
 On 2 October 2017, a man assassinated 59 people and injured more than 500, by shooting to the attendees of a country music concert in Las Vegas.
 This has become the worst mass shooting in the history of the United States.
 The previous most deadly shooting took place the previous year, on 12 June 2016, when terrorist attacked on the Pulse night club in Orlando, Florida, killing 49 and injuring 53.
 This are not not isolated cases.
 It follows a series of mass shootings, including the San Bernardino attack (16 killed, 19 injured) six months earlier, which have attracted great media attention worldwide.
 Gun control and gun violence became central issues in the Trump vs Clinton election battle.
 The Republican and the Democratic candidates adopted diametrically opposed interpretations of the causes and solutions of these problems.
 In the end the former won the election.
 One of Donald Trump's promises was to protect the right to bear arms.

 Here, we want to discuss, in a constructive way, whether guns should be banned.
 In order to set the debate we want to share some facts about gun crime.